rschristopher/rschristopher.github.io/src/criticisms/scalability.md

- transactions (using today's technology), and there'd be an average population of only 240-persons per sovereign
+ transactions (using today's technology), and there'd be an average population of only 240-persons per-sovereign
- (and with a very high per capita income).
+ (and with a very high per-capita income).
 However,
  under a Pareto distribution,
  we could expect